↓

 January 9 2017

 For my last update, I finished with “I’m going to blog my way through my re-certification process, from low-level beginner back to moderately fluent.
 Wish me luck…”.
 Fast-forward 8 months, and not much changed.
-I pushed for training, and ran into massive administrative inertia as to what I was supposed to do for training.… Read the rest
+I pushed for training, and ran into massive administrative inertia as to what I was supposed to do for training.
+They’ve been working to update the policy, and in the meantime, my training request went nowhere.

 Posted in HR Guide | Tagged Canada, French, lessons, public service, test, training | Leave a reply